N3b3x/hf-espidf-project-tools/docs/configuration/centralized/index.md

-This document provides comprehensive documentation for the centralized configuration system, including the `app_config.yml` file structure, configuration loading mechanisms, and integration with the ESP32 development workflow.
+This document provides comprehensive documentation for the centralized configuration system, including the `app_config.yml` file structure, configuration loading mechanisms, and integration with the ESP-IDF development workflow.

 ---